 - Paxos Standard Token (PAX) – USD, EUR

-The exchange pairs with the highest amounts of volume are BTC/USD, ETH/USD, BTC/EUR, and XRP/EUR, which comprise about 80% of the exchange’s total volume on a daily basis.
-Additionally, those in Great Britain (U.K.) can trade GBP against all 7 coins supported by Bitstamp, although the volume is not nearly as great as its USD/EUR counterparts.
+The exchange pairs with the highest volume are BTC/USD, ETH/USD, BTC/EUR, and XRP/EUR, which comprise about 80% of the exchange’s total volume daily.
+Additionally, those in Great Britain (U.K.) can trade GBP against all seven coins supported by Bitstamp, although the volume is not nearly as great as its USD/EUR counterparts.
 In all, 29 trading pairs are hosted on the exchange.

 - Bitcoin: 0.0005 BTC

 - Litecoin: 0.001 LTC